grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 * `CocoaPods`: version 1.0 or higher

    * Check status and version of CocoaPods on your system with command `pod --version`.
-   * If CocoaPods is not installed, follow install instructions on CocoaPods [website](https://cocoapods.org).
+   * If CocoaPods is not installed, follow the install instructions on CocoaPods [website](https://cocoapods.org).

 * `Xcode`: version 7.2 or higher